babeknaan/Biologie_Structurale/README.md

 In the image processing domain, the FFT can be used to remove unwanted elements or to improve the visualisation for posterior treatments.
 As it works with periodic signals, it also can be used in sound treatment for instance.

 How the FFT algorithms work and what algorithm is the most efficient are the questions this study is based on.
-To answer it, we will use ImageJ as a reference.
+To answer it, we will use ImageJ as a reference. *ImageJ* is an image processing program developed with Java language by the National Institutes of Health.
+It's an open architecture, and provides extensibility.
+Java plugins and recordable macros can be created to custom analysis and processing.
+This allows a great freedom of adapation to resolve many problem.
+ImageJ is mainly used by the scientists, including the biologists.
 The base implemented function is not a Direct Fourier Transform but an Harley transform.
 It does similar operations but without using complex numbers so it is more efficient.
 As it is not a Fourier Transform, it will not be evocate later.
 However there are ImageJ *FFT* plugins that we can compare.
 The comparison will be done using Micro Benchmarking.

-##Material and Methods
+## Material and Methods
 parler de la fft implémentée de base dans imageJ et de la FHT FFTJ / Sean Parsons + ref